howler118/milestone-project-one/README.md

 2) All links on the website were clicked on to make sure they work as expected.
 All links opened as expected.

-3) The website viewed (all pages) on various mobile and tablet devices by using the Inspect feature.
+3) The website was viewed (all pages) on various mobile and tablet devices by using the Inspect feature.
 The following devices were tested
     - Moto G4
     - Galaxy S5
     - Pixel 2